-A new procedure cleared by the FDA in 2018, known as prostate artery embolization (PAE), is a less invasive treatment option for men with severe BPH symptoms.
-This convenient outpatient procedure may alleviate BPH symptoms for most men.
+Cleared by the FDA in 2018, prostate artery embolization (PAE) is a less invasive treatment option for men with severe BPH symptoms.
+This convenient outpatient procedure may alleviate BPH symptoms for most men without the need for surgery.

 THE PAE PROCEDURE